JetAstra/SDAR/README.md

 - [ ] Release STAR Technical Report
 - [ ] Release Inference Engine and Training Framework
-- [ ] More Features are working in Progess
+- [ ] More Features are working in progress

 ## 👏 Acknowledge